ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Functionality change

-Any change in the functionality, it can be adding a new feature, adding a new method or a function.
+A functionality change can be any change in the functionality, including adding a new feature, a new method or a function.
 Software language does not matter.

 A feature contribution contains a new API, capability or behavior.
 It does not break backward compatibility with existing APIs, capabilities or behaviors.
 New feature contributions are very welcome in Mbed OS.
 However, because they add capability to the codebase, it's easy for a new feature to introduce bugs and a support burden.
 The introduction of new features should also come with documentation, majority of targets support and comprehensive test coverage proving the correctness of the feature per the documentation.
 Feature PRs are treated cautiously, and new features require a new minor version for the codebase.
 Features are candidates for feature releases.

 Every pull request changing or adding functionality must contain a release notes section called "Release notes" to describe the changes to users.

 It must contain:

-- brief description of changes introduced
+- A brief description of changes introduced.
-- impact analysis - identify components affected, what are potential consequences for users, why do we need this
+- An impact analysis: components affected, potential consequences for users and reasons for the addition or change.
-- migration guidance: actions for updating the current code.
-Good to include code snippets to illustrate, before/after
+- Migration guidance: actions for updating the current code.
+Please include code snippets to illustrate before and after the addition or change.

 We initially implement new features on separate branches in the Mbed OS repository.
 Mbed OS maintainers create the new branches by following the naming convention: "feature-" prefix.